-Suppose you have receipts or credit card statements that show an excessive amount of alcohol being purchased.
-You ought to keep these handy as well.
-The fact is that if your spouse leaves home, they may take with them any evidence of their substance abuse.
-You would be well served to get access to these items while they are in your home.
+If you possess receipts or credit card statements showing excessive alcohol purchases, it’s wise to keep them accessible.
+The reality is that if your spouse leaves home, they might take any evidence of their substance abuse with them.
+Accessing these items while they’re still in your home can be crucial.

 Questions about substance abuse and divorce?
 Contact the Law Office of Bryan Fagan

 If you are in a marriage where your spouse is abusing drugs or alcohol, you need to take the steps necessary to protect yourself and your children.
 Contact the Law Office of Bryan Fagan, PLLC, to learn more about divorce and how substance abuse plays a role in this process.

 Our licensed family law attorneys offer free of charge consultations six days a week to answer your questions and discuss the services that we can provide to you and your family as clients of ours.

 Bryan Fagan, a native of Atascocita, Texas, is a dedicated family law attorney inspired by John Grisham’s “The Pelican Brief.”
 He is the first lawyer in his family, which includes two adopted brothers.
 Bryan’s commitment to family is personal and professional; he cared for his grandmother with Alzheimer’s while completing his degree and attended the South Texas College of Law at night.